-This week, we are going to have a healthy menu focusing on Salads, vegetables and types of food that will keep you hydrated during the long days of fast.
+This is a collection of healthy recipes focusing on salads, vegetables and types of food that will keep you hydrated during the long days of fast.

 The recipes are from PLANT-BASED DIET, a website that provides vegetarian recipes and encourages healthy eating.

 A plant-based diet is a diet consisting mostly or entirely of foods derived from plants, including vegetables, grains, nuts, seeds, legumes and fruits, and with few or no animal products.